Infineon/deepcraft-starter-models/KeywordDetector/README.md

-﻿# Keyword Detector
+# Keyword Detector

 ## Overview

 This machine learning project contains everything to get started with keyword detection.
-Bundled with the project is a trained model, the Google Speech commands dataset, and the guide how to download and prepare the dataset.
+Bundled with the project is a trained model, the Google Speech commands dataset, and the guide how to download and prepare the dataset as well as some hints on how to take the model to production.

 ## Data